maciejsaw/jQuery-FlashingNotifications/README.md

 # FAQ
 #### How can I add my own style?
 Just modify the CSS that you copied from this Codepen https://codepen.io/maciejsawicki/pen/EbMmpK as described in the "Quick start" section
+#### How can I change position of the message?
+You can't, because the position on top is for most cases the right design decision.
+This is the most generic placement that works on all screen sizes and proved to work well on usability tests.

 # Dependencies
 - It requires jQuery or Zepto